 MTD, IR35 and technology: the changing landscape for small business accountants

 Change is a common theme in today’s accountancy world.
-In addition to the IR35 changes, the government’s Making Tax Digital initiative begins its rollout out from April 2019 and the workforce continues to evolve, with more and more people opting for self-employment.
+In addition to the IR35 changes, the government’s Making Tax Digital (MTD) initiative began its rollout out in April 2019.
+All of this comes as the workforce continues to evolve, with more and more people opting for self-employment.

-Here we take a look at the state of the industry and ask practitioners from the front line what they think of these changing times.
+Here we take a look at the state of the accounting industry and ask practitioners from the frontline what they think of these changing times.

 IR35: working off-payroll is becoming off-putting